How Much Sleep Do You Need by Age?

-In adults, sleep deprivation is associated with stress.
+In adults, sleep deficiency can be associated with stress.
 Work changes, major life events, family problems, and changes in physical health can cause stress that leads to trouble staying asleep.
-Practicing relaxation techniques, working with a counselor, and finding positive methods of understanding and managing your stress can help you sleep during these times.
+Practicing relaxation techniques before bed, working with a counselor, and finding positive methods of understanding and managing your stress can help you sleep during these times.

 - Kidney disease

 Failing to get enough sleep can increase feelings of stress, which can further increase your risk of health conditions.
 Although taking an occasional short nap can be helpful as a short-term method of improving mental and emotional states when struggling with sleep deprivation, it should not become a substitute for sleep at night.

 It is better to get regular sleep than rely on napping.
 It’s also not possible to make up “sleep debt,” despite how easy it is to accrue and so it is important to prioritize getting enough sleep each and every day.